Mentoring and Advising

-- A GPA of 2.5 or higher is required to enter the Psychology major.
+- A GPA of 2.5 or higher is required to enter the Psychological Science major.

 - Students coming into the major must take PSYC 2998, in which they will confirm admission requirements, including GPA and prerequisites.
 This 0-credit hour course should be completed before registering for upper level courses.

-- All psychology majors meet with their advisor during the university’s prescribed advising period, generally the month before registration opens.
+- All Psychological Science majors meet with their advisor during the university’s prescribed advising period, generally the month before registration opens.

 - Students who have not been advised cannot register for classes.